TheTechNetwork/timeseal/README.md

 ### "Can I bypass rate limits by rotating IPs or using VPNs?"
 **⚠️ HARDER.** Rate limiting uses browser fingerprinting (IP + User-Agent + Language), making simple IP rotation ineffective.
 You'd need to change your entire browser signature.

+### "Why is there no user authentication?"
+**✅ BY DESIGN.** Authentication adds attack vectors (credential theft, phishing, password breaches, session hijacking).
+TimeSeal uses cryptography-only security: possession of the vault link (Key A) is the authentication.
+No passwords to steal, no accounts to hack.

 ### "Can I replay old API requests to trick the server?"
 **❌ NO.** Pulse tokens include nonces and timestamps.
 Replay attacks are detected and rejected.